jameshughes89/cs2XX-ComputerArchitecture/site/topics/program-counter/program-counter.rst

     * The clear input, which resets the counter to 0, is not needed
     * The direction input, which controls the counter direction, does not need to be manipulated

+        * Only needs to count up for the ESAP system

     * For both, these inputs could be tied to constants